davidedmundson/plasmoid_loader/README.txt

  - plasmoid loader

- A fully fledged design of loading an applet out of process and embedding it
+ A fully fledged design of a daemon () that hosts a plasmoid and a wrapper plasmoid that shows it.

   =====